Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 9 Februari 2026 17.13.10 UTC
+- WIB: Senin, 9 Februari 2026 18.52.43 UTC
-- WITA: Senin, 9 Februari 2026 18.13.10 UTC
+- WITA: Senin, 9 Februari 2026 19.52.43 UTC
-- WIT: Senin, 9 Februari 2026 19.13.10 UTC
+- WIT: Senin, 9 Februari 2026 20.52.43 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: success
+Kategori: nature